-This mentoring program deals with a senior executive helping a junior employee in his team traverse a dedicated career growth path.
-For example, a junior associate who has joined the Retail division of an organization would be mentored by a senior employee or mentor to climb up the ladder of this division with specific skills and knowledge base.
+This mentoring program deals with a senior executive helping a junior employee in his team traverse a dedicated career growth path to accomplish their development goals.
+For example, a junior associate who has joined the retail division of an organization would be mentored by a senior employee or mentor to climb up the ladder of this division with specific skills and knowledge base.
 As one of the most common mentoring programs included in several top companies.
 It facilitates -

-A satisfied mentee is a successful mentee.
+A satisfied mentee is a successful mentee who is working on their career development.
 Such structured learning programs garner increased job satisfaction.
 This further results in reduced attrition, one of the gravest problems faced by global companies.

 Improved job output